SumiSastri/tennis-game-react/README.md

 ## Tennis game kata

 The logic of a tennis-game and front-end rendering in React part of my 3-month internship June-Sept 2019.
-The key learning objectives were to understand the difference between factory functions, object-oriented programming, basic testing syntax in jasmine.js and the use and benefits of Typescript with Javascript.
-The final step was to use the React-library to render the game with a front-end ui.

 The read-me focuses on the process of learning and embedding programming skills.